Social Media Marketing Statistics That Tell You Where to Focus in 2026

 Source: Digital 2026 Global Overview [DataReportal]

-Facebook still leads by sheer user count, but platform size alone doesn’t tell the full marketing story in 2026.
+Facebook still leads by sheer user count, but platform size alone does not tell the full marketing story in 2026.
+The right platform for your business depends on your audience demographics and what you are trying them to do.

 The table below shows estimated monthly active users for the world’s largest social networks.
 Use this as a reach benchmark, not a guarantee of engagement or conversions.